On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Introduction

-where $\theta^*\in\R^d$ denotes the parametrization of the objective and constraints.
-Traditionally, optimization {research} has considered settings where $\theta^*$ is available a priori, a singular exception being robust optimization approaches.\\ {\bf Robust {optimization}:} For instance, when $\theta^*$ is unavailable and ${\cal H}(\theta^*) = \Real^n$, but one has access to an uncertainty set ${\cal T}$ corresponding to $\theta$, then robust optimization approaches minimize the worst-case {value} {that $f(x,\theta)$ assumes on the set ${\cal T}$, as captured by the following} {formulation}:
+Consider an optimization problem in $n$-dimensional {Euclidean} space defined as follows: where $\theta^*\in\R^d$ denotes the \sa{unknown} parametrization of the objective and constraints.
+Traditionally, optimization {research} has considered settings where $\theta^*$ is available a priori, {{in contrast with} robust and stochastic optimization approaches.}

-{Robust optimization has proved to be an enormously useful technique in the resolution of problems in design, control, and optimization (See~\cite{bental09robust}).
-In this paper, motivated by the increasing accessibility to data, we consider} an alternate approach in which $\theta$ has a nominal or true value $\theta^*$ obtainable by solving a suitably defined learning problem: